bendikbo/SSED/README.md

 **1. Creating annotations for a dataset**

 First of all you need to annotate your dataset, I recommend using audacity for this, as it has built-in spectrogram support, hotkeys for labeling (ctrl+B), in addition to a ton of other cool functionalities.
 This part is the most boring part of your job, and it's the reason that * *data scientists* * (whatever that means) never do this job themselves.
 After you're done with labeling an audio file, you need to split it into chunks more suitable for training a classifier.
-Use the script in scripts/create_dataset.py (TODO:add this) for exactly this purpose, it splits your source audio files into .wav files and .csv files containing descriptions of your sound events.
+Use the script in scripts/create_dataset.py (TODO:Generalize usability) for exactly this purpose, it splits your source audio files into .wav files and .csv files containing descriptions of your sound events.

 **2. Write dataset for your data**